-Revenue generated by the Solar and Energy Storage business unit was \$0.9 million in both the first quarter of 2021 and the 2020 comparative period, for which the majority is comprised of subscription-based software licenses for the Company's solar energy planning tools.
-Operating expenses and local administration was \$1.3 million during the first quarter of 2021, a 27% decrease from \$1.8 million during the comparable period primarily due to the effects of foreign exchange and timing of compensation accruals.
-Segment gross loss was \$0.4 million for the first quarter of 2021 compared to a segment gross loss of \$1.0 million during the 2020 comparable period.
+Revenue generated by the Solar and Energy Storage business unit for both the three and six month periods ending June 30, 2021 continued to be primarily comprised of subscription-based software licenses for the Company's solar energy planning tools, and represented a slight increase from the comparative prior year periods, despite the negative impact of foreign exchange in the current periods.

+Operating expenses and local administration was \$1.3 million during the second quarter of 2021, a 6% decrease from \$1.4 million during the comparable period with impacts of foreign exchange.
+As a result, segment gross loss was \$0.5 million for both the second quarter of 2021 as well as the comparable period.
+Year to date, segment gross loss improved from \$1.5 million in the first half of 2020 to \$0.9 million in the 2021 comparative period, primarily due to the timing of certain compensation accruals in the first quarter.

-The Solar and Energy Storage business unit incurred the following research and development costs, which are included in research and development in the Condensed Interim Statement of Operations.
+The Solar and Energy Storage business unit incurred the following research and development costs, which are included in research and development in the Company's Condensed Interim Statement of Operations.
 Consistent with the Company's other reporting segments, research and development costs are excluded from the segment gross loss table above.